 The International Arbitration Chamber of Paris was associated to the grain trading sector and has since then expanded its expertise to other industrial and commercial sectors.
 Nowadays, the CAIP’s expertise is truly general since it intervenes in all types of economic disputes.

 It is now the most ancient arbitral center in activity in France and the first European institution on a statistical level.
 More than 40.000 disputes in relation to commercial and industrial activities where settled through its intervention, making it an institution with international reputation.

 The International Arbitration Chamber of Paris resolves disputes in area as diverse as the agribusiness sector, operations of transports and divestiture of companies, franchise and distribution contracts, intellectual property, etc.

 CAIP partnered with some of its members to create specific rules of arbitration adapted to the particular practices and customs of each industry (franchise, intellectual property…).

-Cases brought before the Paris International Court of Arbitration are international for more than half: 70% of arbitration proceedings involve at least one foreign party; 30% of arbitration proceedings involve two foreign parties.
+Cases brought before the International Arbitration Chamber of Paris are international for more than half: 70% of arbitration proceedings involve at least one foreign party; 30% of arbitration proceedings involve two foreign parties.

-The Paris International Court of Arbitration is run by a board of directors composed of association and professional syndicates’ representatives who wish to preserve in the best possible way commercial and industrial companies’ competitiveness.
+The International Arbitration Chamber of Paris is run by a board of directors composed of association and professional syndicates’ representatives who wish to preserve in the best possible way commercial and industrial companies’ competitiveness.